trendmicro/cloudone-community/File-Storage-Security/Deployment/Post-Scan-Action-Automations/aws-notification-automation/README.md

    * Configure [AWS Named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).

-   * If not already present, [deploy the Slack Plugin for File Storage Security](https://github.com/trendmicro/cloudone-filestorage-plugins/tree/master/post-scan-actions/aws-python-slack-notification).
-This will be needed in order to obtain the Lambda name and ARN.
+   * If not already present, [deploy a notification Plugin for File Storage Security](https://github.com/trendmicro/cloudone-filestorage-plugins/tree/master/post-scan-actions/).
+      - This will be needed in order to obtain the Lambda Name and ARN values.
+      - Supported notification plugins are Slack, MS Teams and Jira.

   * Obtain the following parameters.
       - **API Key** - Generate a [Cloud One API Key](https://cloudone.trendmicro.com/docs/account-and-user-management/c1-api-key/)
       - **Cloud One Account** [**Region**](https://cloudone.trendmicro.com/docs/identity-and-account-management/c1-regions/) - example: ```us-1```.
-      - **Name** of the norification Lambda Function.
+      - **Name** of the notification Lambda Function.
       - **ARN** of the notification Lambda Function.
       - **AWS Region** of the notification Lambda Function.
 <hr>